 Continuing Care Reporting System

-Parts of these online indicators are based on data and information compiled and provided by the Canadian Institute for Health Information (CIHI).
-However, the analyses, conclusions, opinions and statements expressed herein are those of the author, and not necessarily those of CIHI.
+Parts of these online indicators are based on data and information compiled and provided by the Canadian Institute for Health Information.
+However, the analyses, conclusions, opinions and statements expressed on this website are those of the authors, and not necessarily those of CIHI.

 Early generations of quality indicators for the Resident Assessment Instrument – Minimum Data Set (RAI-MDS) were developed in the United States and focused primarily on prevalence indicators with basic or no risk adjustment.
 However, over time, statistical methodologies in risk adjustment were developed to modify a long-term care home’s raw quality indicator score by accounting for multiple differences in resident populations across facilities.
 Results are adjusted relative to a standard reference population.
 The risk adjustment factors include facility and resident characteristics, such as age and health status.

 If you have a question about reporting on the performance of Ontario’s long-term care homes, please email us at OH-HQO_SystemPerformance@ontariohealth.ca.